frederic-perez/AmE-dictionary/data/dictionary.md

 __contract__ _v_ _Contract the disease._
 __contractor__ _n_ :hammer::two:
 __contrafactum__ _n_ A composition that makes use of an existing piece of music with different lyrics.
+__contrail__ _n_ (vapor trail) A visible condensation of water droplets or ice crystals from the atmosphere, occurring in the wake of an aircraft, rocket, or missile.
 __contranym__ _n_ :two: A word that has opposite or nearly opposite meanings, as _cleave_, meaning “to adhere closely” and “to part or split.”
 __contraption__
 __contrarian__